jeremysb1/cssgrid_practice/README.md

 # CSS Grid Exercises

-I am building progressively more complex CSS Grid layouts to learn CSS Grid.
+I built some CSS Grid layouts to learn CSS Grid.

 Exercise 1 is a single column layout.